async-labs/builderbook/README.md

 ## Run locally
 - Clone the project and run `yarn` to add packages.
 - Before you start the app, create a `.env` file at the app's root.
-This file must have values for env variables specified below.
+This file must have values for some env variables specified below.
   - To get `MONGO_URL_TEST`, we recommend a [free MongoDB at mLab](http://docs.mlab.com/).
   - Get `Google_clientID` and `Google_clientSecret` by following [official OAuth tutorial](https://developers.google.com/identity/sign-in/web/sign-in#before_you_begin).

     Important: For Google OAuth app, callback URL is: http://localhost:8000/oauth2callback
     Important: You have to enable Google+ API in your Google Cloud Platform account.

   - Specify your own secret key for Express session `SESSION_SECRET`: https://github.com/expressjs/session#secret

 To use all features and third-party integrations (such as Stripe, Google OAuth, Mailchimp), add values to all env variables in `.env` file:

   `.env` :
   ```